-Sir Peter Lampl is the founder and chairman of the Sutton Trust which aims to improve social mobility through strategic philanthropy.
-It has funded and evaluated programmes which have helped hundreds of thousands of young people and published over 150 research studies.
+Sir Peter Lampl is the Founder and Chairman of the Sutton Trust which aims to improve social mobility through strategic philanthropy.
+It has funded and evaluated programmes which have helped hundreds of thousands of young people and published over 200 research studies.

 Before establishing the Sutton Trust in 1997, Sir Peter was the founder and chairman of the Sutton Company, a Private Equity firm with offices in New York, London and Munich.